ONS-OpenData/bau_ILCH/README.md

 ## Usage
 1.)
-Double click the "Launch me from windows" file.
+Double click the "CLICKTO LAUNCH" batch file.

 2.)
 Select your reference table then run.

+3.)
+Repeat 2.) with the second reference table.

 ## Notes:
 The script does NOT have built in vlaidation measures currently.
 It will have eventually, but it's stable enough data source that there are other priorities at the moment.